unsplash/unsplash-photopicker-ios/README.md

 ### Using the results

-`UnsplashPhotoPicker` returns an array or `UnsplashPhoto` objects.
+`UnsplashPhotoPicker` returns an array of `UnsplashPhoto` objects.
 See [UnsplashPhoto.swift](UnsplashPhotoPicker/UnsplashPhotoPicker/Classes/Models/UnsplashPhoto.swift) for more details.

 ## License